The Maslow M2 CNC is the next iteration of the popular Maslow CNC kit from MakeMade.

 This controller has better cutouts to access various ports for connectivity than the controller board in the previous Maslow CNC kit.

 It also has a micro-USB port to connect and transfer your G-codes from the PC through a USB cable.
-MakerMade provides you a 10’ long USB to micro-USB connector.
+MakerMade provides you with a 10' long USB to micro-USB connector.

 MakerMade provides Makerverse software in the USB drive that comes with the kit.
 You can use it to control your M2 CNC router.